rmolinamir/typescript-cheatsheet/README.md

 ### useState

 Arguably the most basic hook.
-Because of this, let's talk bring one more point one last time about the basics of TypeScript and React Hooks.
-There are two ways to type a hook function that returnS a value, assuming the hook is similar to `useState` where it accepts generic types:
+Because of this, let's discuss one more point about the basics of TypeScript and React Hooks.
+There are two ways to type a hook function that returns a value, assuming the hook is similar to `useState` where it accepts generic types:

 1. By typing the returned value.
 2. By typing the hook.